nnehome/nnehome.github.io/docs/source/code_1/code_1.rst

 Consumer search
 ============================

+|

-One example application of NNE is estimating the consumer search model.
+One example application of NNE is to estimate consumer search model.
 This `GitHub <https://github.com/nnehome/nne-matlab>`_ page provides the Matlab (2023b) code.
+Below we provide description of the code files.
+The code itself is commented as well.
 You can modify the code for your own structural model.
-On this page we provide an overview of the code files.
-The code itself is commented as well.
-See `our paper <https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3496098#>`_ for more details of the application.

-The :ref:`home<home>` page has listed 4 steps to apply NNE.
-The corresponding files are ``nne_gen.m`` (Step 1 & 2), ``nne_train.m`` (Step 3), and ``nne_use.m`` (Step 4).
-The data used in estimation is stored in ``data.mat``.
-We provide a script ``monte_carlo_data.m`` to simulate data for Monte Carlo experiments.
-Other files are supporting functions used by these scripts.
+The main code scripts are ``nne_gen.m``, ``nne_train.m``, and ``nne_use.m``.
+These three scripts correspond to steps 1 & 2, step 3, and step 4, respectively, in the step-by-step procedure of NNE listed on :ref:`home<home>` page.
+The data for estimation is stored in ``data.mat``.
+You can use script ``monte_carlo_data.m`` to simulate data for Monte Carlo experiments.
+Other files are the supporting functions used by these scripts.

+For more details of this application, see our paper referred in :ref:`home <home>` page.

+|

-Description of code files
+Description of each file:
 --------------------------

 ``model_seq_search.m``
-"""""""""""""""""""""""
+""""""""""""""""""""""""""

 This function codes a sequential search model.